CARA-ch/emed-service-guide/docs/transactions/iti41.md

 ## Replacing a CH-EMED-EPR document

-The following rules must be observed when replacing a document :
+The following rules must be observed when replacing a document:

 * [Patients](http://fhir.ch/ig/ch-epr-term/2.0.9/CodeSystem-2.16.756.5.30.1.127.3.10.6.html#2.16.756.5.30.1.127.3.10.6-PAT) and their [representatives](http://fhir.ch/ig/ch-epr-term/2.0.9/CodeSystem-2.16.756.5.30.1.127.3.10.6.html#2.16.756.5.30.1.127.3.10.6-REP) can only replace a document published by the same patient.
 	* representatives are not supported by the service yet.